The Devil Is a Woman (1974 film)

-The Devil Is a Woman (Il sorriso del grande tentatore, UK title: The Tempter) is a 1974 drama film directed by Damiano Damiani and starring Glenda Jackson and Claudio Cassinelli.
+The Devil Is a Woman (Il sorriso del grande tentatore, UK title: The Tempter) is a 1974 British-Italian drama film directed by Damiano Damiani and starring Glenda Jackson and Claudio Cassinelli.
+It was written by Damiani, Audrey Nohra and Fabrizio Onofri.

 Plot

 Sister Geraldine is the head of a convent that has a hospital wing for troubled patients.
 She resorts to bullying and tormenting those who come to this place, but things change when Rodolfo, a writer editing the life story of a priest who collaborated with the Nazis, comes to stay.